An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Introduction

 \subsection{Problem Analogy}

-To provide intuition, we present our lot sizing problem using a gas station analogy and terminology where: \begin{itemize} \item Time periods correspond to refueling stations \item Inventory corresponds to fuel in the tank \item Demand corresponds to the distance between stations \item Item cost corresponds to the fuel price \end{itemize} Throughout this paper, we use both terminologies interchangeably as they are equivalent for our purposes.
+To provide intuition, we present our lot sizing problem using a gas station analogy and terminology where: \begin{itemize} \item Time periods correspond to refueling stations \item Inventory corresponds to fuel in the tank \item Demand corresponds to the distance between stations \item Item cost corresponds to the fuel price \item \textbf{Capacity (two interpretations).} In the literature, capacity is commonly interpreted in one of two ways: \begin{itemize} \item \emph{Hard (tank) capacity:} the fuel level can never exceed the tank capacity, including immediately after refueling (post-order, pre-travel). \item \emph{End-of-station storage:} only the fuel level after completing the trip segment (i.e., after satisfying demand) is bounded; under this interpretation, the amount of fuel immediately after refueling may temporarily exceed the end-of-station bound. \end{itemize} In this paper we adopt the \emph{hard-capacity}.
+Switching to the end-of-station bound only changes which states are deemed feasible at each station (i.e., the truncation rule for allowable fuel levels) and does not affect the structure of the dynamic program or the $O(n\log n)$ time complexity of our algorithm. \end{itemize} Throughout this paper, we use both the gas station and lot sizing terminologies interchangeably as they are equivalent for our purposes.